jade-cheng/ohana/README.md

     $ cat ./c.matrix | convert cov2nwk | convert nwk2svg > ./tree.svg

-With the inferred population covariances and allele frequencies, we scan for covariance outliers.
+With the inferred component covariances and allele frequencies, we scan for covariance outliers.
 The standard output from `selscan` contains four columns, the scalar value when local best likelihood is reached, the local log likelihood obeying global covariances, the local optimal log likelihood, and the likelihood ratio of this locus.
 The total number and order of loci match with the input genotype data.

     $ selscan ./g.dgm ./f.matrix c.matrix > lle-ratios.txt
     $ selscan ./g.lgm ./f.matrix c.matrix > lle-ratios.txt